Prashant2108/Predicting-Mental-Health-Using-Social-Media-Posts/README.md

-# Predicting-Mental-Health-Using-Social-Media-Posts
+# Predict-users-mental-health-using-social-media-posts

-To predict the mental health of users using their social media posts, using emotional analysis and machine learning algorithms.
-To download twitter info, use twitter scraper.
-To build train data, use textblob to perform sentimental analysis of this data.
-Clean the data and pre-process it.Split the data generated manually into the dataset of test and train.
-Use the train data set to create models (KNN, logistic regression and random forest) Use the test data set to verify the model's accuracy.
-Evaluate the model to select the best one.
-Do all models cross-validation.
+Use sentimental analysis and machine learning algorithms to predict the mental health of users using their social media posts.

+Use twitter scraper to download twitter data.
+Use textblob to perform sentimental analysis on this data to create the train data.
+Clean and preprocess the data.
+Split the manually created data into test and train dataset.
+Use train dataset to build models(KNN, logistic regression and random forest) Use test dataset to check the accuracy of the model.
+Perform model evaluation to chose the best model.
+Do cross validation of all the models.